YangLin404/lora_weather_station/Demo's/msf4j_elasticsearch_kibana/proximusEnco/README.md

 ![architect](sources/img/LoraProximusEnco.jpg)
 ## Functional Specs

-The purpose of this project is to analyze environmental quality of I8C office.
-The data will be measured by Lora device, sent over Proximus Lora Network toward Proximus Enco Cloud platform.
-It will then forward the data over HTTP protocol to LoRa REST API which stores the data into a stand-alone [Elasticsearch](https://www.elastic.co) database.
-Stored data's will be retrieved by [Kibana](https://www.elastic.co/products/kibana) for analyzing and visualizing.
+The purpose of this project is to build a system which analyzes the environmental quality of I8C office.
+The temperature, air quality, loudness level and humidity inside I8c office will be measured, stored, analyzed and visualized.

 ## Technical Specs
 ### Architecture
 This solution contains the following components:

-* a REST micro service, based on WSO2 MSF4J and Spring, storing its data into a stand-alone Elasticsearch database.
-* a stand-alone Elasticsearch server for storing data's.
-* a stand-alone Kibana server for analyzing and visualizing data's.
 * a sketch application which allows loRa device to send data over Proximus Lora network.
+* a REST micro service, based on WSO2 MSF4J and Spring for receiving and progressing data's.
+* a stand-alone [Elasticsearch](https://www.elastic.co) server for storing data's.
+* a stand-alone [Kibana](https://www.elastic.co/products/kibana) server for analyzing and visualizing data's.

 ### <a name="prerequirements"></a> Prerequirements
 * Git